-At the University of California at Irvine, there are no limitations regarding the nature of what is being transferred on the network.
-UCI does not prohibit or discourage the use of P2P systems.
-However, UCI has come up with a prioritizing scheme to combat excessive P2P use.
+The University of California at Irvine has come up with a prioritizing scheme to combat excessive P2P use.
 Like Duke, UCI differentiates between the illegality of downloading copyrighted material and using P2P networks in general.
 If bandwidth were free, UCI would likely have no restrictions placed on the network (UCI 2002).
-However, bandwidth is a limited resource and must be regarded as such.
+However, bandwidth is a limited resource and must be protected as such.
 UCI has developed software, which runs on their network, to detect P2P packets being sent out of their network.

 Peer to Peer (P2P) is given a lowest priority, and is limited to 10 mb/s, if the bandwidth is available.
 Therefore, of the 60 mb/s total bandwidth, only 10 mb/s is set-aside for P2P.
-We realize that this means extremely slow downloads and problems connecting with other peers; however, the P2P traffic is not "Educational" by its very nature...We found in the past that P2P traffic...consumed such quantities of bandwidth that the legitimate educational uses of not only the residential network, but also the total UCI network suffered.
+We realize that this means extremely slow downloads and problems connecting with other peers; however, the P2P traffic is not traffic...consumed such quantities of bandwidth that the legitimate educational uses of not only the residential network, but also the total UCI network suffered.
 Further, the demands on bandwidth were driving the costs for our Internet Service out of control.
 (UCI 2002)